 Just as the manufacturer’s claim, only a tiny fraction of a ball’s surface needs to be exposed for it to be clearly visible.
 The other thing I began to appreciate was why they enclosed a pitch repairer in their pack.
 Instead of simply a gesture to demonstrate how concerned they are about the maintenance of greens, a pitch repairer is an essential tool for extracting a plugged ball.
 Having not brought one with me, I was obliged to kick maniacally at the buried balls with the toes of my Wellington boots, which was both time consuming and tiring.

 Scooping up balls with extraordinary frequency, I was conscious my searching was becoming increasingly frenzied.
 Eager to see how many balls I could find in an hour, I was no longer wasting precious seconds looking at the make each time but instead hurrying onto the next.
-But perhaps the most lunatic aspect of my extraordinary behaviour was a reluctance to give up on an inaccessible ball even though there were dozens of others more conveniently located.
+But perhaps the most lunatic aspect of my extraordinary behavior was a reluctance to give up on an inaccessible ball even though there were dozens of others more conveniently located.
 And so I scrambled down ditches, ducked under barbed wire and stuck my head heroically deep into hawthorn hedges to secure my prey.

 One particularly dangerous maneuver ended in tears, not because I couldn’t reach the thing but because when I finally managed to grab it, I discovered it was fatally split.
-May I therefore appeal to you not to thoughtlessly throw badly damaged balls away, but to dispose of them responsibly?
+May I, therefore, appeal to you not to thoughtlessly throw badly damaged balls away, but to dispose of them responsibly?

 Despite effectively tackling a tough assault course with an increasingly heavy burden, I was nevertheless reluctant to stop when the hour was up simply because there were so many more balls still out there.
 After all, I’d only covered little more than two holes.

 Back in the comfort of my living-room, I counted out my booty.
-In total I had found 79 balls (Titleist 23, Srixon 13, Callaway 10, Top-Flite 8, Dunlop 6, Pinnacle 4, Taylor-Made 4, Nike 4, Miscellaneous 4, Wilson 2 and Bridgestone 1).
+In total, I had found 79 balls (Titleist 23, Srixon 13, Callaway 10, Top-Flite 8, Dunlop 6, Pinnacle 4, Taylor-Made 4, Nike 4, Miscellaneous 4, Wilson 2 and Bridgestone 1).

 More interestingly, I think I have hit upon a new type of golf that will appeal to those who struggle with the traditional form of the game.
 Not only is it fun, but it also uses courses at night when they otherwise lie idle.
 And it will generate much-needed extra revenue for clubs.